Deny5s/Django-Project/README.md

 - Mark as purchased – Toggle an item’s status to indicate it has been bough

 🧰 Technologies Used
-- Frontend: HTML, CSS, JavaScript (or specify your framework: React, Vue, etc.)
+- Frontend: HTML, CSS
-- Backend: Python with Flask (or Django, Node.js, etc.)
+- Backend: Python with Django
-- Storage: Local file / SQLite / other database (specify what you use
+- Storage: Local file / SQLite